otenim/GLCIC-PyTorch/README.md

 Pretrained model: [download](https://home.com)
 Training config file: [download](https://hoge.com)

 The pretrained model was trained with CelebA dataset.
 The hyper parameters and the model architecture is exactly the same as what described in the paper.

-The training config file saves the training settings in json format, and this file is required to make the model predict in the same environment as training time.
+The training config file saves the training settings in json format.
+This file is required to make the model predict in the same environment as training time.

 ### 2. Inference on a image